AarushiMahajan001/Deep-learning-based-mobile-tracking/README.md

 # Deep-learning-based-mobile-tracking
 ECE 535 Project

 TartanVO is a learning-based visual odometry trained on TartanAir dataset.
 It generalizes to multiple datasets and real-world scenarios, and outperforms geometry-based methods in challenging scenes.
 You can check the python3 branch if you are using python3.

-Running without docker
+Please note that this code is designed to work on MacOS Running without docker
 This repo has the following dependencies: